-As discussed in Using ASFs to Establish Application-Specific Total Average Power Profile, the next step is to analyze the application to determine what sort of core loads to associate with the application in order to establish the dynamic power dissipation component for each core, which is handled in the yellow input cells in the COREx Average ASF tables in the V{DD_INT} section of the Power Estimation tab.
-The proper input for these cells is a fractional number from 0.0 to 1.0 indicating the percentage of time spent by the application at that discrete ASF level for the identified core, and the calculator outputs the Average ASF (as described by Equation 1) in the corresponding green output cell for that core based on the data found on the Core Activity Factors tab.
+As discussed in Using ASFs to Establish Application-Specific Total Average Power Profile, the next step is to analyze the application to determine what sort of core loads to associate with the application in order to establish the dynamic power dissipation component for each core, which is handled in the yellow cells in the COREx Average ASF tables in the V{DD_INT} section of the Power Estimation tab.
+The proper input for these cells is a fractional number from 0.0 to 1.0 indicating the percentage of time spent by the application at that discrete ASF level, and the calculator outputs the Average ASF (as described by Equation 1) in the green cell based on the data on the Core Activity Factors tab.